folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/stripes-diku/Readme.md

 ## Ports and Environment variables

 When you build the `stripes` image, you can adjust the configuration by passing one or more Docker ARGs on the `docker build` command line.
-Running this Dockerfile assumes you have a Docker network 'folio-network' created, with container port 3000 exposed to port 80 on your machine.
+Running this Dockerfile assumes you have a Docker network `folio-network` created, with container port 3000 exposed to port 80 on your machine.

 ### STRIPES_PLATFORM